 Hot and Cold Water Immersion

-Hot and Cold Water Immersion is a method used primarily to stimulate bloodflow to extremeties, like the hands, legs, feet, etc. There are many reports of people with affected limbs from diabetes, gangrene, and other maladies being saved using only this method.
+Hot and Cold Water Immersion is a method used primarily to stimulate bloodflow to extremeties, like the hands, legs, feet, etc. There are reports of people with affected limbs from diabetes, gangrene, and other maladies being saved using only this method.
 It is also valuable to fight lymph node swelling, edema of the limbs, and other circulation disorders.
 It generally produces a noticeable improvement in hours if not immediately.

-If it is not practical to use hot and cold water on the area, some of the same benefit can be had from using a heating pad and an ice pack instead of the hot and cold water.
+If it is not practical to use hot and cold water on the area, much of the same benefit can be had from using a heating pad and an ice pack instead of the hot and cold water.